January 31, 2013

 When that happens.
 Young couples will just fuck for fun.
 As what else can the hopeless do, except live for the moment.

-Just imagine the very idea of being able to hold a moment like a heavy weight in the palm of your hands as you would a snow globe.
-To shake it from time to time when the world goes crazy and just still your mind as you peer at yourself and the one you want to be with in the snow fall of this tiny another world.
+Imagine being able to hold eternity in one grain of sand.
+To feel a moment like the weight of a succulent fruit in the palm of your hands.
+Like a snow globe.
+To shake it from time to time when the world goes crazy and just watch it as your mind stills – to be so mesmerized that you are even one with this snow fall world.

 To watch it and wonder how many times you have returned to this place in your mind’s eye – to remember the smiles, laughs and sunny skies that never ever seem to fade.